zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 ## Architecture

-The backend information of a specific hardware or software is stored in the architecture struct, `ln_arch`.
+The backend information of a specific hardware or software platform is stored in the architecture struct, `ln_arch`.

     :::c